Cardiovascular Risk Profile

 - In case of family history of cardiovascular diseases.

-- In case of recurring chest pain or shortness of breath.
+- In case of recurring chest pain, shortness of breath, or dizziness.

-- If you often feel tired, weak, or lacking energy .
+- If you often feel tired, exhausted, or lacking energy.

-- If you want to regularly check your cholesterol levels and inflammation markers .
+- If you want to regularly check your cholesterol levels, inflammation markers, and electrolytes.

-An early check can help identify health risks and take targeted countermeasures.
+An early cardiovascular risk profile can help identify potential dangers in time and take active countermeasures.

 What is included in the test kit?